Concorde Blog - Feb 26, 2020

 How Did You Get to Concorde?

 Leach went through the 18-month NDT program, but his path there was anything but straight.
-"I graduated high school in Kansas in 2014 and moved out of my mom's house a couple weeks after that.
+"I graduated high school in Kansas in 2014 and moved out of my mom's house a couple of weeks after that.
 I did my freshman year of college at a community college in another city about an hour away from my hometown," Jayson says, "After finishing that, I packed up everything I owned and drove to California, where I worked in a grocery store for a few months to save up some money."

 It was while working at the grocery store that Jayson decided to pursue neurodiagnostics.
 "I wanted to learn about the brain and also be able to have a practical use for knowing that information."

-[Editor's note: A Neurodiagnostic Technologist typically record electrical activity in the brain and nervous system for diagnostic purposes.
+[Editor's note: A Neurodiagnostic Technologist typically records electrical activity in the brain and nervous system for diagnostic purposes.
 A technologist can support vital health care applications such as diagnosing and treating seizures, sleep disorders, coma states and more.]

 Jayson was shocked how fast everything happened, "While doing this (working at the grocery store), I applied and was accepted into Concorde's NDT program and was enrolled before I even had a place to live near the campus."